-Cedarville University is chartered by the State of Ohio and certified by the Ohio Board of Regents.
+Cedarville University is chartered by the State of Ohio and certified by the Ohio Department of Higher Education.
 The University is regionally accredited by the Higher Learning Commission (HLC) www.hlcommission.org (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).

 The University is preparing for reaffirmation of accreditation and will host the HLC in October 2016.
-The Steering Committee is currently working to gather evidence and compose an "assurance argument" for reaffirmation of accreditation.
-They are using the HLC's Guiding Values, Assumed Practices, and Criteria for Accreditation to shape this argument.
+The Steering Committee is currently refining an "assurance argument" for reaffirmation of accreditation.
+They have used the HLC's Guiding Values, Assumed Practices, and Criteria for Accreditation to shape the argument.

 Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures insuring our graduates the full benefit of approved and professionally recognized degree programs.
 See our Accreditation, Recognition, and Licensure page for specific associations.

 The Office of Assessment and Accreditation Services works hand-in-hand with Institutional Research to oversee a continuous process to understand, describe, update, and improve the educational quality at Cedarville University through the self-study and accreditation processes.
-Specifically, Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Board of Regents processes including:
+Specifically, Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Department of Higher Education processes including: